simbarras/celeritas-docs/meetings/minutes.md

 discrepancies will be done while validating the Celeritas implementation.
 Stefano followed the code implementation due to the high likelihood that extensive MC validations were performed over the years.

+# Fri Feb 19, 2021

+- DOE-HEP postponed all budget meetings.
+Despite no new meeting date, we should still proceed with a self-imposed deadline, as if there were no changes.
+- vCHEP paper due end of Feb.
+KN demo app tests showed that smaller kernels improve occupancy and decrease performance.
+Due to no divergence in the current demo, the effects of breaking the code down into smaller kernels should become more prominent after multi-physics is implemented.
+- Physics: we are making good progress on different model implementations and stepping loop.
+Should be able to have multi-physics running on Summit by June.
+- Philippe solved VecGeom issue regarding reloading the geometry.
+- Printed debug statements from VecGeom are an issue.
+Seth created a wrapper to suppress the output, at least while VecGeom main repository does not remove these spurious printouts.